Other Important Links

 Exams are formal assessments designed to measure student learning of the objectives and skills required in this course.
 They are graded based on a rubric included at the end of their instructions.

 Exams are closed book, closed notes, and closed Internet.
 The only allowed outside resource is the built-in Microsoft Help system.
 The use of cameras, cell phones, smart watches, tablets, or other communications devices is prohibited.
-You must have a valid WVU or government-issued photo ID to take each exam.
+Talking or communicating with others is also prohibited.

-If you wish to reschedule an Exam because of a schedule conflict, scheduled event, or Day of Concern, you must notify your instructor prior to exam day.
+If you wish to reschedule an Exam because of a schedule conflict, scheduled event, or Day of Concern, you must notify your instructor at least one week prior to the day the exam begins.
 If you miss an Exam because of a personal, family, or medical emergency, you must notify your instructor within 48 hours of the scheduled start time to request a makeup exam.
 Documentation may be required.
 Other requests for makeup exams will generally not be accepted.

-All makeup exams are at the instructor’s discretion.
-They must be completed within 4 weekdays of the scheduled exam day (Exam #1 and Exam #2) or at the announced makeup session (Final Exam).
+All rescheduled or makeup exams are at the instructor’s discretion.
+They must be completed within 4 weekdays of the scheduled exam day (Exam #1) or at the announced makeup session (Exam #2).

 MyLab Lessons are computer-based simulations of Microsoft Office.
 Each Lesson consists of multiple modules, each containing one or more simulation questions.
 In total, approximately 206 questions are available across 7 Lessons.